briis/hass-weatherflow/README.md

 # WeatherFlow Weather for Home Assistant
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/briis/hass-weatherflow?style=flat-square) [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=flat-square)](https://github.com/hacs/integration) [![](https://img.shields.io/badge/COMMUNITY-FORUM-success?style=flat-square)](https://community.home-assistant.io/t/weatherflow-weather/368627)

-The WeatherFlow integration adds support for retreiving weather data from a Personal Weatherstation manufactured by [WeatherFlow](https://weatherflow.com/tempest-weather-system/) using a [REST API](https://weatherflow.github.io/Tempest/api/swagger/).
+The WeatherFlow integration adds support for retrieving weather data from a Personal Weatherstation manufactured by [WeatherFlow](https://weatherflow.com/tempest-weather-system/) using a [REST API](https://weatherflow.github.io/Tempest/api/swagger/).

 There is currently support for the following device types within Home Assistant:

 * Weather
   * Two Weather entities will be created per station.
-One showing an hour based forecast and one showing a day based forecast.
+One showing an hour-based forecast and one showing a day based forecast.
 * Sensor
   * A whole range of individual sensors will be available. for a complete list of the sensors, see the list below.
 * Binary Sensor